Chemical engineering: Safety and hazard developments

 Concerns regarding large-scale chemical manufacturing facilities' safety and environmental impact were also raised during this period.
 Silent Spring, published in 1962, alerted its readers to the harmful effects of DDT, a potent insecticide.
 The 1974 Flixborough disaster in the United Kingdom resulted in 28 deaths, as well as damage to a chemical plant and three nearby villages.
-1984 Bhopal disaster in India resulted in almost 4,000 deaths.
+1984 Bhopal disaster in India resulted in at least 4,000 deaths.
 These incidents, along with other incidents, affected the reputation of the trade as industrial safety and environmental protection were given more focus.
 In response, the IChemE required safety to be part of every degree course that it accredited after 1982.
 By the 1970s, legislation and monitoring agencies were instituted in various countries, such as France, Germany, and the United States.
 In time, the systematic application of safety principles to chemical and other process plants began to be considered a specific discipline, known as process safety.

 Recent progress

 Advancements in computer science found applications for designing and managing plants, simplifying calculations and drawings that previously had to be done manually.
+Programs such as Aspen HYSYS were developed to complete multiple chemical engineering calculations.
 The completion of the Human Genome Project is also seen as a major development, not only advancing chemical engineering but genetic engineering and genomics as well.
 Chemical engineering principles were used to produce DNA sequences in large quantities.